 Decision Rules¶

-Use these rules to decide whether work belongs at the root or in one package.
-They are deliberately strict because soft routing rules create soft ownership.
+Use these rules to decide whether a claim, explanation, or maintenance burden belongs at the repository root or inside one package.
+They are deliberately strict because soft routing rules create soft ownership, and soft ownership is how docs become vague even when the code is real.

 Routing Model¶